evanwill/clean-your-data/2-messy.md

 # What is Messy Data?

 Inconsistent formats, unnecessary white space, extra characters, typos, etc...
-Messy data is the ban of analysis!
+Messy data is the bane of analysis!
 Each row contains exactly the same info:

 | 2015-10-14 | $1,000 | ID |